swiss-itlabs/ts-utils/packages/ts-import-move/README.md

 }
 ```

-If you are using relative paths for the imports, tools like visual studio code would ask you to perform these import updates for you.

-If the former is the case, you just found the tool that would helps you :)
+In this case, you just found the tool that will helps you :)

 ## CLI

-*An CLI is coming soon.*
+_An CLI is coming soon._

 ## Library